Pece17/IoTBeacon/README.md

 ```

 ## 4.4.
-HTML file (Work in progress)
+PHP website (Work in progress)

-This is the HTML file that will show on the website that was configured with the server
+This is the ```index.php``` PHP file that is enclosed with HTML, and will be the actual website that was configured with the server

 ```
 <!DOCTYPE html>